leuty/icon-model/doc/www/atmosphere/radiation/ecrad_overview.md

 See [here](ref_miscnwp_2daero) for further information.

+(ref_atmosphere_ecrad_aerosol_cams)=
 ### CAMS climatology or CAMS forecast aerosol

 ICON currently supports the use of either the CAMS 49R2 aerosol climatology, or CAMS forecast aerosol for direction aerosol-radiation interactions.
-Aerosol-cloud interactions using CAMS are not yet supported.
+Aerosol-cloud interactions using CAMS is explained [here](ref_miscnwp_aero_cpl).

 #### Using the 49R2 CAMS climatology